Emanuel Reynoso cleared to play as Minnesota United's training heats up

 Dotson's road back

 Heath said versatile midfielder Hassani Dotson has "looked great" in training so far on his road back from season-ending ACL surgery last April.
-Heath is hopeful Dotson will be cleared to fully participate and play by March 1.
+Heath is hopeful Dotson will be cleared to play by March 1.

 "If he does, that would be great for us," Heath said.
 "That'd be like signing a new player."